Updated weekly from Freddie Mac PMMS

 How rates are shaping the NKY market

-Rates have climbed over the past month to 6.48%, down from 6.85% a year ago.
-Buyers are saving about $ 58 per month compared to a year ago on a typical NKY home.
-The market remains firmly in seller's territory with just 2.0 months of supply.
-The median sold price eased 2.3% to $298,000.
-Well-priced homes are selling in about 31 days.
+Rates have held relatively steady near 6.49%, down from 6.77% a year ago.
+Monthly payments on a median-priced NKY home are roughly in line with where they were a year ago.
+Inventory is balanced but leaning toward sellers at 2.3 months of supply.
+Prices rose 4.3% to $315,000 despite inventory increasing, suggesting sustained buyer demand.
+Well-priced homes are selling in about 29 days.
 The summer market is in full swing with families looking to settle before the school year.
 The Fed's recent rate cut could put downward pressure on mortgage rates in the coming weeks.

 Median sold price